-Exceedingly popular Mile End bakery Guillaume is enlarging its bread- and pastry-making facility to take over its entire existing locale at 5134 St-Laurent, moving the customer-facing side of the business a couple doors further up the block.
+Exceedingly popular Mile End bakery Guillaume is enlarging its bread- and pastry-making facility to take over its entire existing locale at 5134 St-Laurent, moving the customer-facing side of the business a couple of doors further up the block.

-The new retail space, destined to open at 5170 St-Laurent, is being designed with COVID-19 social distancing measures in mind, so that it can safely accommodate more patrons than currently possible at its existing location.
+The new retail space, destined to open at 5170 St-Laurent, is being designed with COVID-19 social distancing measures in mind so that it can safely accommodate more patrons than currently possible at its existing location.
 It will also house a kitchen on an upper level, where the bakery’s lunch and dinner offerings will be prepared.

 Meanwhile, the workshop, to be known as “L’Atelier Guillaume,” will be absorbing what was once the sales counter area at its existing address, giving workers additional space to spread out while making everything from their beloved, buttery croissants to cheese-filled fig baguettes.
 The new configuration places bakers on the wide-windowed ground floor, where passersby can stop and mesmerize as the artisans exercise their craft, from the adjacent public square.